Chianti Wine: The Pride of Tuscany

 chianti-wine-fiasco-straw-bottle

 Why is Chianti more written about, drank, and talked about than any other Italian wine in history?
 What makes Chianti perfect food wine?
-We’re going to tackle these questions and more in our exploration of Chianti wine.
+We will tackle these questions and more in our exploration of Chianti wine.

 Chianti wine (“kee-on-tee”) is a red blend from Tuscany, Italy, made primarily with Sangiovese grapes.